• Campground Host • Trail/Campground Maintenance • Visitor Information • General Assistance

 Moab offers the quaintness of a small town, yet with full range of amenities and services.
 Moab is the base camp for exploring millions of acres of breath-taking BLM lands, as well as Arches and Canyonlands national parks, Dead Horse Point State Park, and the La Sal Mountains.
 Serve a minimum of two months up to the entire season (March-October).

 LOCATION: Hosts manage popular BLM Campgrounds located along stunning scenic by-ways including Hwy 128 (Colorado Riverway), Hwy 279, Hwy 313, and the Canyon Rims and Kane Creek roads.

-Housing/Facilities: Hosts provide and reside in their own RV.
+Housing/Facilities: Hosts provide and reside in their own RV or trailer.
 No hook-ups available.
 Showers, water and ice available at Moab BLM office.
-Hosts provide their own functioning transport vehicle for campground needs, obtaining personal provisions, and recreation on days off.
+Hosts provide their own functioning transport vehicle for campground needs (official mileage is reimbursed) and obtaining personal provisions.

 Electricity & Propane: No electric or propane available (solar works well).
 Host provide their own solar or propane/generators (operating hours 8am-8 pm).
 Portable solar units may be available from the BLM office.Heating for early spring and late fall nights and air conditioning/cooling system for May through September are highly desirable.

 Water: No water on-site.
 Water, ice and showers are available at the Moab Office (30-50 gallon containers and pumps may be provided).